JNPRAutomate/JNPRAutomateDemo-Class/README.md

 8.	software overview @routelastresort
 9.	vpn connection to headend @kwbales
 10.	using ansible @robwc
-11.	using pyezlibrary @kwbales @robwc
+11.	using pyezlibrary @kwbales @robwc - NEED TO FINISH TABLES AND VIEWS
 12.	registering your host @robwc

 **Tools**